-- 1. Build a 3D model from 2D data using CAD tools. - 2.
-Develop CNC programs for simple components. - 3.
-Develop STL files and manipulate process parameters in AM machines. - 4.
-Select appropriate liquid- or solid-based AM processes and materials for specific applications. - 5.
-Choose appropriate AM processes to fabricate functional prototypes or components for aerospace, automotive, electronics, manufacturing, and medical applications.
+- 1. Design a 3D model from the 2D data. - 2.
+Develop a CNC program for simple components. - 3.
+Generate stl file and manipulate parameters of AM machine - 4.
+Select appropriate liquid or solid materials based AM process to the respective application - 5.
+Select appropriate process to fabricate a functional/prototype for aerospace, automotive, electronics, manufacturing and medical applications.